-This is one of the most interesting and most popular ways of hunting coyotes.
+This is one of the most interesting ways to hunt coyotes.

 An episode on this season had a different flare to it, though, and it was pretty incredible.
-They use domesticated dogs specifically trained to bring coyotes in to extremely close range, let them hang around, and then let it all unfold to show us just how effective it can be.
+They specifically train domesticated dogs to bring coyotes in to extremely close range before letting instinct play its part.

-This short clip has been going around social and causing quite the stir.
+This short clip has been causing quite a stir around social media, too.
 Many misinformed people have chimed in with comments like, "This is unethical," and "You are putting pet dogs in danger."
 With very specialized training under their belts (or collars), these dogs are highly skilled hunting dogs who love the sport.

 WHOA!
 Talk about some healthy social media debate!
 Better grab a cold one from my LiT Coolers and see it all unfold.5 canines in one frame...2 different species...1 goal.
 I wanted to get this video up after it has caught a lot of attention and debate on the Sportsman Channel page as well as a few others.These are highly trained dogs who are passionate and love what they do just as a rabbit dog or duck dog gets excited for a hunt.
 They are by no means "bait".
 It is a legal and very effective way of hunting and predator population control.
 We would never put a dog in danger or harms way just to shoot a coyote...
 Many uneducated people have chimed in with comments and debate.
 It isn't about arguing, yet educating them on what is actually going on.
 Unethical, not even close.
 Effective, you better believe it.
 This episode will air 3 more times this week.
 Thursday @6AM, Friday @8AM, and Friday @11:30PM on the Sportsman Channel.Tune in and understand the hunt and what is behind it for a better perspective instead of just a 40 second social clip.
 And then you can make an educated argument...

 Posted by Predator Pursuit w/ Jeff Thomason on Wednesday, March 8, 2017